 Every year on our Autumn bucket list is Pumpkin picking.
 It is such a great seasonal activity to do and it is something we look forward to every Autumn, we love it.
-Luckily there are lost of places to go pumpkin picking near me in the North West of England.
-You are seriously spoilt for choice.
-This year there have been a few changes.
-A few pumpkin patches have not grown any pumpkins this year.
-I have put together a list of local pumpkin patches that are planning to open this year in 2020 if you want to go pumpkin picking in the North West.
+Luckily there are lost of places to go pumpkin picking.
+I have put together a list of the best places to go pumpkin picking in the North West.

 Chester Road, Hawarden, CH5 3FB

 Hawarden is one of our favourite places to go pumpkin picking.
-Not only can you choose a pumpkin there is lots of opportunities to pick other fruits including apples, pears and raspberries.
+Not only can you pick your own pumpkin there is lots of opportunities to pick other fruits including apples, pears and raspberries.
 There is children’s wheel barrows that they can put in their chosen pumpkin.
+Hawarden Estate Farm is usually decorated and there are lots of great photo opportunities.

-I have spoken about Harden Farm numerous times.
+I have spoken about Hawarden Farm numerous times.
 It is such a lovely place to visit.
-After pumpkin picking your children to play on the adventure play ground or even treat yourself to some delicious food from Harden Farm Shop.
+After pumpkin picking your children to play on the adventure play ground or even treat yourself to some delicious food from Hawarden Farm Shop.

 Find out more via their website https://www.hawardenestate.co.uk/